Diabetic Foot Care

 While you recover and heal, you need to keep your blood glucose within a healthy range.
 We will provide any instructions and supplies you need about cleaning and redressing the wound at appropriate intervals and will schedule any necessary follow-up appointments.

-Comprehensive Diabetic Foot Care
+Comprehensive Steps for Diabetic Foot Care

 Note: Please do not use the contact form to send extensive or Protected Health Information (PHI).
 Please phone our office instead.